coding-horror/basic-computer-games/HOW_TO_RUN_THE_GAMES.md

 ## vbnet

 Follow the same steps as for the [csharp](#csharp) translations.
 This can be run with `dotnet` or `Visual Studio`.

+## rust

+If you don't already have Rust on your computer, you can follow the instruction on [Rust Book](https://doc.rust-lang.org/book/ch01-01-installation.html)

+1. From the command-line, navigate to the corresponding directory.
+2. Run the following command.
+   * `cargo run`